metosin/komponentit/README.md

 Copyright © 2014 Metosin Oy

-Distributed under the Eclipse Public License, the same as Clojure.Copyright © 2014 Metosin
+Distributed under the Eclipse Public License, the same as Clojure.